cmacritchie/mlFinding_donors/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+This is the second project in the Udacity Machine Learning Engineer Course.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: